-Mercy College of Ohio is committed to a policy of nondiscrimination on the bases of race, color, national and ethnic origin, sex, sexual orientation, disability, age, marital status, religion, pregnancy, genetic information, and any other legally-protected class in admissions and educational programs, services and activities, in accord with applicable federal and state law.
-For more information about Mercy College of Ohio policies, compliance and consumer information, please visit: www.mercycollege.edu/compliance.
+Mercy College of Ohio is committed to a policy of nondiscrimination on the bases of race, color, national and ethnic origin, sex, sexual orientation, gender identity, disability, age, marital status, military status, religion, pregnancy, genetic information, citizenship status, and any other legally protected class in employment, admissions and other educational programs, services, and activities, in accord with applicable federal and state law.
+For more information about Mercy College of Ohio policies, compliance, and consumer information, please visit: www.mercycollege.edu/compliance.
 Inquiries and complaints of discrimination may be addressed to the Director of Compliance and Risk Management at 419-251-1710, or 2221 Madison Avenue Toledo, OH 43604.